Student Handbook

 Placement

 The assignment of students to classrooms is a task requiring careful planning by the school staff.
-The procedure used at Mill Pond to develop elementary school class lists incorporating knowledge of the student and professional judgment of the staff.
+Admin will work with teachers to create class lists for the upcoming school year.

 Retention